microsoft/pxt-adafruit/docs/projects/datacenter/cpx-circuit-on-off.md

 To **move the program** to the CPX:

-Plug in the CPX via the USB/Micro USB cable.
+* Plug in the CPX via the USB/Micro USB cable
-Press the reset button twice on the CPX.
+* Press the reset button twice on the CPX
-All Pixel LED lights will turn on / solid green
+* All Pixel LED lights will turn on / solid green
-The on small LED will turn on / solid green
+* The on small LED will turn on / solid green
-D13 small LED will slowly blink red
+* D13 small LED will slowly blink red
-A folder will appear as **CPLAYBOOT**.
+* A folder will appear as **CPLAYBOOT**
-This will be very similar to a USB thumb drive in function.
+* This will be very similar to a USB thumb drive in function.
-Copy the saved UF2 file from the Intrusion folder and paste it on the CPLAYBOOT root drive.
+* Copy the saved UF2 file from the Intrusion folder and paste it on the CPLAYBOOT root drive
-The CPX lights will flash, then reset and the CPLAYBOOT drive will disappear from the drive list.
+* The CPX lights will flash, then reset and the CPLAYBOOT drive will disappear from the drive list
-The program is now installed
+* The program is now installed

+To test the program:

-Press the reset button on the CPX.
+* Press the reset button on the CPX
-Once the Circuit Playground Express (CPX) is connected, without MiniGrabbers attached, all LEDs will display blue.
+* Once the Circuit Playground Express (CPX) is connected, without MiniGrabbers attached, all LEDs will display blue

 To **troubleshoot** the CPX device and program: